What is Godly Play?

 Explore the story with questions “I wonder …?”

 Respond with a free choice of creative experience.

 Enjoy a simple shared feast.

 Godly Play can help you see and do things differently.
 Experience Godly Play through an introduction session where you can become a part of a Godly Play session, reflect on the ideas and values that underpin Godly Play and explore the resources.

 Godly Play Australia is made up of people from around Australia who have discovered Godly Play and enjoy gathering together to share stories and extend the ways in which Godly Play is understood and used in a variety of settings.

 Godly Play Australia is not ‘owned’ by anyone, but is a collaborative effort by people from a range of denominations and careers who are working together to ensure that wherever you are in Australia, you have access to information about Godly Play and resources.
 We are affiliated with the international Godly Play community and the Godly Play Foundation US.

 The Australian College of Godly Play Trainers

-There are three trainers who have been recognised by the Godly Play Foundation to provide accredited Godly Play training in Australia.
+There are currently eight trainers available who have been recognised by the Godly Play Foundation to provide accredited Godly Play training in Australia.
 This involves providing core training, ongoing enrichment training, keeping a data base and maintaining a strong relationship with the Godly Play Foundation Training Operations.

 We are able to offer a range of training options.
 Contact Judyth Roberts to find out more email@example.com or 0434 884 625